LZeroAnalytics/thornode/docs/architecture/adr-004-keyshare-backups.md

 ## Detailed Design

-The proposed design extends the `TssPool` message sent after vault creation to include a `keyshares_backup` field, which contains the bytes for the newly created keyshares after churn, compressed with `lzma` (to reduce chain bloat), and symetrically encrypted using the node's mnemonic as the passphrase (the same mnemonic generated at node creation used for the `thornode` private key).
+The proposed design extends the `TssPool` message sent after vault creation to include a `keyshares_backup` field, which contains the bytes for the newly created keyshares after churn, compressed with `lzma` (to reduce chain bloat), and symmetrically encrypted using the node's mnemonic as the passphrase (the same mnemonic generated at node creation used for the `thornode` private key).
 The initial pass of this implementation began before the introduction of the ADR process and is currently under review at https://gitlab.com/thorchain/thornode/-/merge_requests/2235.
 These keyshares will intentionally skip storage in a KV store in the `thornode` application state to avoid further bloat, instead a CLI utility will be provided to via [tci](https://gitlab.com/ninerealms/thorchain-inspector) to pull and decrypt the latest keyshare backup for the node from an RPC endpoint, via `tci nodes recover-keyshares --address <node-address>`

 ### Checks

-Sanity checks against mnemnonics before encryption:
+Sanity checks against mnemonics before encryption:

-1. Validate BIP39 mnemnonic.
+1. Validate BIP39 mnemonic.
-2. Validate the entropy of the byte-wise probability distribution of the mnemnonic (greater than the minimum of 1e8 randomly generated mnemnonics).
+2. Validate the entropy of the byte-wise probability distribution of the mnemonic (greater than the minimum of 1e8 randomly generated mnemonics).

 Sanity checks against encrypted payload before send: